FAIR-bioHeaders/FHR-File-Converter/README.md

  positional <file> input and output files
                         input files can be one of:
                             <input>.yml
-                            <input>.fasta  - fasta contining a ffrgs header
+                            <input>.fasta  - fasta contining a fhr header
                             <input>.html   - html containing microdata
 ```

-As such validating a yaml file named "important\_genome.ffrgs.yml" would be:
+As such validating a yaml file named "important\_genome.fhr.yml" would be:

-`fhr-validate important_genome.ffrgs.yml`
+`fhr-validate important_genome.fhr.yml`